-Fill Your Plate for Polio is a new fundraising activity to support Rotary’s Purple4Polio campaign to end polio now and forever.
+Fill Your Plate for Polio is a simple fundraising activity to support Rotary’s Purple4Polio campaign to end polio now and forever.

 The idea is easy.
 Bringing people together from across your community for food and drink gathering to collect vital funds to support vulnerable children around the world.

-It could be a fish and chips supper, tea and purple cupcakes or pie and a pint – the possibilities are endless.
+It could be a fish and chips supper, tea and purple cupcakes, a frugal meal, or pie and a pint – the possibilities are endless.
 It can be any meal, hosted anywhere you can think of!